Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing

-For each halo, we produce three (almost) independent matter density profiles by projecting along the three Cartesian coordinate axes.
-Fig.~\ref{fig:Sigma_library} shows the matter density profiles stacked in halo mass bins.
-Note that for visualisation we subtracted the mean matter density within our projection cylinder.
-This acts a mass sheet which has no impact on the weak-lensing shear signal.
-The upper left panel shows the mean matter profiles for halos of mass $M_\text{200c}\in(2.7,\,5.3)\times10^{14} \text{ M}_\odot/h$ at the different redshifts of our snapshots.
-The upper upper right panel shows the mean matter profiles for halos of mass $M_\text{200c}\in(2.7,\,5.3)\times10^{14} \text{ M}_\odot/h$ at $z=0.00$ from the different simulation we use, while the lower left panel shows the mean matter profiles for different mass bins in the $z=0.00$ snapshot of the Magneticum-hydro simulation.

-For comparison, we also extract the matter profile for different mis-centering radii, $\Sigma(R | R_\text{mis})$, shown in the lower right panel of Fig.~\ref{fig:Sigma_library}.
-These profiles are extracted around a position which is randomly offset by $R_\text{mis}$ (the implications of this choice are discussed in Appendix~\ref{sec:app_B}).
-Besides $R_\text{mis}=0$, which corresponds to perfectly centered profiles, we also extract matter profiles for 15 logarithmically spaced mis-centering radial bins between $0.01$ Mpc$/h$ and $1.0$ Mpc$/h$.
-Noticeably, the mis-centered profiles are constant for $R\ll R_\text{mis}$, taking the value $\Sigma(R | R_\text{mis}) = \Sigma(R_\text{mis})$, while for $R\gg R_\text{mis}$ they tend towards the perfectly centered profiles $\Sigma(R | R_\text{mis}) = \Sigma(R)$.
+We bin the map in 20kpc$h^{-1}~\times~$20kpc$h^{-1}$ quadratic bins, providing a good balance between sufficient sampling for the 0.2 $h^{-1}$Mpc minimal scale we are interested in (cf. Section~\ref{sec:inner_fitting_radius}), and memory usage.
+For each halo, we produce three (almost) independent matter density maps by projecting along the three Cartesian coordinate axes.
+The left panel of Fig.~\ref{fig:eg_maps} shows one of the matter density maps of an exemplary halo.